kkrick-sdsu/csu-tide.github.io/docs/jupyterhub/faqs-spacemanagement.md

 permalink: /jupyterhub/faqs/spacemanagement
 ---

-{: .note }
-This page is currently under construction.
-Information will be updated soon.

 # Disk Space Management

-Each user is granted 20 GB (gigabyte) of storage space accessible in JupyterHub.
+Each user is granted 50 GB (gigabyte) of storage space accessible in JupyterHub.
 This space is shared by all container images you launch, and across each course you may be using JupyterHub.
 You can check your [disk usage](/jupyterhub/faqs/diskquota) to get an idea of how much free space you have available.

 All files will be removed at the end of the following semester after your last active course.
 For access not associated with a course, the files will be removed when your CSU email is deprovisioned.